sdc-china/IDA-doc/_posts/2018-01-11-installation-migrating-ida-application.md

 You need to update IDA.war by the following steps:

-1. [Repacking IDA Application](../installation/installation-repacking-ida-application.html) if you have changed the **ida.properties** before, otherwise you can skip this step.
+1. [Repacking IDA Application](../installation/installation-repacking-ida-application.html) if you have changed the **ida.properties** before, otherwise you can skip step 1.
 2. Stop Liberty Server.
 3. Remove all the files from <LIBERTY_FOLDER>\usr\servers\default\apps folder.
 4. Copy the **ida-web.war** into the <LIBERTY_FOLDER>\usr\servers\default\apps folder.